 Humorous accounts of people following their phone mappers into the ocean while looking for a bar have a more serious side when lives are lost through blind dependency; we have all read those accident reports!
 Rule one with all tech is staying proficient in the basics and then understanding and managing the complicated systems we use.
 It is essential to always maintain PIC awareness and never be driven by the technology.

-Achieving that proper balance and defining and maintaining limits for technology is a difficult, contextual, and somewhat personalized problem.
+Achieving that proper balance and defining and maintaining limits for technology is a difficult, contextual, and also a somewhat personalized problem.
 The most ardent cave-dweller must confess the utility, convenience and potential safety benefit of a modern mobile phone.
 But even the most eager tech adopters might hesitate to upload a flight plan into a fully autonomous airplane to send their family for a X-C trip?

 The realization of the necessity and value of human monitoring and intervention resulted in the the “Safety 2 Paradigm” in aviation- human oversight is often essential to the safety with complicated technological systems.
 This has been widely under-appreciated.

 So how far do we trust and enable these “intelligent assistants?”
 This applies both to pilots flying and also to CFIs and DPEs in training.
-US Airlines require a minimum crew of two.
+US Airlines still require a minimum crew of two.
 Most 121/135 flights cannot be dispatched without a fully functioning autopilot.
 It is very plausible that in 5 years commercial flight will be prohibited without a similarly functioning autoland system.
 Pilots might soon be bragging about logging a few “manual landings.”
 Autoland might soon become a “required tool” with a few lives saved and industry acceptance.
 Insurance companies (and your significant other) might demand this greater level of technological redundancy.

 And what about DPEs?
 Would a CloudAhoy data file be adequate to fully evaluate a flight test candidate for a pilot certificate – a “DPE replacement?”
 Already, Starr Insurance accepts a CloudAhoy graded flight (on their integrated App) for insurance discounts.
 This almost seems like the “instant replay review” used by umpires and referees on the field.
 Hard to catch everything in the heat of battle?
 Will the FAA soon require a digital file for verification?